 If you got your Ancestry DNA results back, and they show you something that you weren’t expecting to see, you might have some lots of questions about the test.
-For example, you might want to know : It is possible that my Ancestry DNA results are wrong?
+For example, you might want to know : Is it possible that my Ancestry DNA results are wrong?

 How accurate is the Ancestry DNA test?
 How do they come up with these results?
 You’ve come to the right place.

-Whether you are concerned about your ethnicity results not matching your known family history, or unexpected DNA matches popping up, you’ll find some answers here.
+Whether you are concerned about your ethnicity estimate not matching your known family history, or unexpected DNA matches popping up, you’ll find some answers here.

 My Ancestry DNA results are wrong!